Who is eligible to become a user of the OSG Connect service?

 /cvmfs/stash.osgstorage.org/osgconnect/public/, which is mounted on a large number of systems around the world.

 OSG currently has no storage appropriate for HIPAA data.

-If you do not want your data to be downloadable by anyone, and it’s small enough for HTCondor file transfer (i.e. <100MB per file and <500MB total per job), then it should be staged in your
+If you do not want your data to be publicly downloadable, and it’s small enough for HTCondor file transfer (i.e. <100MB per file and <500MB total per job), then it should be staged in your

 /home directory and transferred to jobs with HTCondor file transfer (